Top blog articles

 Most modern constructions use steel beams for the purpose nowadays.
 And while steel is impervious to rot and cracking, the beam can rust if the basement is constantly damp.

 However, the most common reason for beams being replaced is home renovations.
 For example, a homeowner wanting to add to the existing home may be advised to add support beams or replace the existing one with a stronger beam to avoid structural problems.
 Or, if you wanted to turn your basement into a man cave or an extra bedroom, you may need to replace the existing support structures to make space.
 Even in this case, a stronger beam with a larger span may be the solution.

-Cost and factors
+Cost and factors of basement support beams